Big Russian hack used a technique experts had warned about for years. Why wasn’t the U.S. government ready?

 “Right away, we understood.
 This is what we were talking about,” Reiner said.

-He added, hackers deploying the Golden SAML Attack “can pretty much impersonate any user in a network… Detecting this type of attack can be extremely difficult.”
+He added that hackers deploying the Golden SAML Attack “can pretty much impersonate any user in a network. … Detecting this type of attack can be extremely difficult.”

 Some experts, including Green at Johns Hopkins, argue that sensitive government networks should invest in computer equipment called “hardware secure modules” that would house the encryption keys used to issue SAML tokens, making them almost impossible to steal.
-This equipment is expensive, ranging in price from tens to hundreds of thousands of dollars, and can add significant complexity to the operation of cloud-computing networks — factors that have been barriers to their widespread adoption.
+This equipment is expensive, ranging from tens to hundreds of thousands of dollars, and can add significant complexity to the operation of cloud-computing networks — factors that have been barriers to their widespread adoption.

 Federal investigators find evidence of previously unknown tactics used to penetrate government networks

-Note: CORRECTION: A previous version of this story said incorrectly that Sen. Ron Wyden sent letters to FireEye and Microsoft last month asking for answers related to the Russian attack.
-But in fact only FireEye received a letter.
-The communication with Microsoft was oral.